NikolaiVChr/jsb-to-png/README.md

 # jsb-to-png
 Takes a JSBSim xml file as input and converts all the tables to PNG images

-Requires python with plotly library
+Requires python with plotly.express and plotly.graph_objects libraries.

 A folder will be created in working folder named same as filename